JaMo42/window_manager/README.md

 Applications that should run at startup are added to `autostartrc` in the same directory.

 This is simply a bash script that is run on startup (so don't forget to add `&` to the end of command so they don't block execution).

+An example configuration is included in the `config` directory.

 ### Pre-defined key bindings